The four rules of using contactless

 Last updated:

-The contactless payment system has transformed how we spend and now the £100 limit is set to change.
+The contactless payment system has transformed how we spend and now the £100 limit has been lifted.
 The simple tap-and-go system gives us both convenience and speed when shopping.
 But there are a few rules you should follow to make sure you don’t get caught out.

 Leave it at home if funds are low